-Another option where an individual receives a fairly large lawsuit settlement or other windfall, prior to funding the special needs trust, the beneficiary may consider purchasing an annuity that will pay child support until the child reaches the age of 18.
-Because the beneficiary has a court order to pay the child support and purchasing the annuity fulfilled his legal obligation, the purchase of the annuity for the benefit of his child is not deemed a gift by Medicaid.
-The remaining funds can then be placed in a (d)(4)(A) trust for the beneficiary's sole benefit.
+Another option where an individual receives a fairly large law suit settlement or other windfall, prior to funding the special needs trust, the beneficiary may consider purchasing an annuity which will pay child support until the child reaches the age of 18.
+Because the beneficiary has a court order to pay the child support and purchasing of the annuity fulfilled his legal obligation, the purchase of the annuity for the benefit of his child is not deemed a gift by Medicaid.
+The remaining funds can then be placed in a (d) (4)(A) trust for the beneficiary's sole benefit.

-It is important to remember that while a first party trust is an exempt asset for Medicaid purposes, it is not an exempt asset when it comes to creditors other than the state.
-Generally, a first party funded special needs trust does not provide any protection from the beneficiary's general creditors.
-It is considered against public policy to take one's own money and defeat the interest of one's bona fide creditors, as reflected in the Restatement (Second) of Trusts.
+It is important to remember that while a first party trust is an exempt asset for Medicaid purposes, it is not an exempt asset when it comes to creditors other than the State.
+Generally a first party funded special needs trust does not provide any protection from the beneficiary's general creditors.
+It is considered against public policy to take one's own money and defeat the interest of one's bona fide creditors as reflected in the Restatement (Second) of Trusts.

-It is not unusual for the beneficiary to not realize the limitations of the trust and make credit purchases on his or her own that are not for his or her sole benefit.
-The trustee must use his or her discretion when paying these bills, and if the trustee feels the purchases made on credit were inappropriate and violate the sole benefit purpose of the trust, he or she may refuse to pay the bill.
-In order to avoid potential legal action against the beneficiary for nonpayment of the debt, the trustee should consult with a special needs attorney.
-The attorney may want to try to negotiate a payment plan on the debt, which the beneficiary can pay from his or her own earnings.
-If negotiation fails and a judgment is obtained against the trust, the attorney may recommend that the trustee petition the court prior to paying for a debt incurred on purchases made on behalf or for the benefit of others.
+It is not unusual for the beneficiary to not realize the limitations of the trust and make credit purchases on his/her own which are not for his/her sole benefit.
+The trustee must use his or her discretion when paying these bills and if the trustee feels the purchases made on credit were inappropriate and violate the sole benefit purpose of the trust may refuse to pay the bill.
+In order to avoid potential legal action against the beneficiary for non payment of the debt, the trustee may want to try to negotiate a payment plan on the debt which the beneficiary can pay from his or her own earnings.
+If negotiation fails and a judgment is obtained against the trust, this author recommends that the trustee petition the court prior to paying for a debt incurred on purchases made on behalf or for the benefit of others.

-If the beneficiary is likely to be exploited by others to buy expensive items he or she cannot afford to pay for from his or her own income and assets, then the trustee may want to discuss the possibility of a limited or plenary guardianship of the estate to avoid future creditor debt.
+If the beneficiary is likely to be exploited by others to buy expensive items he cannot afford to pay for from his own income and assets, then the trustee may want to discuss the possibility of a limited or plenary guardianship of the estate to avoid future creditor debt.
 This is also true if, due to a mental disability, the trustee is unable to control his or her spending or understand his or her own spending limits.
 A guardianship of the estate should always be a last resort.
 In rare cases, it may be necessary to prevent the loss of the entire trust and possible disqualification or loss of critically needed government benefits.